moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 .. _the proceedings: https://figshare.com/collections/Proceedings_of_the_2016_Bicycle_and_Motorcycle_Dynamics_Conference/3460590

-I was co-granted awards totalling $64k from Google Summer of Code to support nine undergraduate students through SymPy_ and the Python Software Foundation.
+I was co-granted awards totalling $64k from Google Summer of Code to support nine undergraduate students through SymPy_ and the Python Software Foundation for the summer of 2016.
 I mentored two students in 2015 and two students in 2016 through this program.
 I also play a lead developer role in the open source software packages SymPy_ and PyDy_ which have thousands of users worldwide.
-I co-authored an `in-press paper`_ this year about this package and its impact to science.
+I co-authored an `in-press paper`_ this year titled "SymPy: Symbolic Computing in Python" about this package and its impact to science.

 .. _SymPy: http://sympy.org
 .. _PyDy: http://pydy.org